DataDog/hiring-engineers/answers.md

 end

 #
-# Command to restart the datadog-agent
+# Command to restart the datadog-agent with an action of :nothing.
+This resource will be called through chef notifications
 #
 execute 'restart-datadog-agent' do
   command 'service datadog-agent restart'